 Sacred Mountain Ministries offers a number of retreats and workshops for churches, clergy, and other groups who seek spiritual growth and wholeness.
-Retreats range in length from one day to a full weekend or several days.
+Retreats range in length from one day to a full weekend.
 In addition to providing retreat content, services may include participation in planning meetings, suggestions and/or leadership for worship experiences, suggestions for community-building and free time activities, provision of spiritual direction for attendees, and altar design, if desired.
 Information about some of the retreat topics offered is included below.
 In addition, Sue is happy to work with your church or group to create a customized retreat that is tailored to meet your needs.
 Fees vary, and a number of payment options are available.
+Please note: Online versions of retreats and webinars are available on request via the ZOOM platform.

-Workshops and speaking engagements are available on a variety of topics related to spiritual growth and practice, mental health and its relationship to faith, and family and marriage enrichment.
+Workshops and speaking engagements are available on a variety of topics related to spiritual growth and practice, grief, wellness, mental health in a church context, and church leadership.

 Sacred Play: Finding Balance for the Sacred Work of Ministry